-- 83. The MSPU shall, as soon as practicable, after the commencement of this Act, begin preparing for approval, the national marine spatial plan for existing and anticipated uses of Barbados'
+- 81. The MSPU shall, as soon as practicable, after the entry into force of the Act, begin preparing for approval, the national marine spatial plan for existing and anticipated uses of Barbados'

 - (a) internal waters;

 - (b) territorial sea;

 - (c) contiguous zone;

 - (d) exclusive economic zone;

 - (e) inner continental shelf; and

 - (f) outer continental shelf.